decred/politeia/politeiad/README.md

    for unvetted records and a trillian instance for vetted records.
 You will be starting up 4 seperate processes in this step.

-   You will need to replace the "trillianpass" with the trillian user's password that you setup in previous steps.
+   You will need to replace the `trillianpass` with the trillian user's password that you setup in previous steps.

    Startup unvetted log server